Egypt releases prominent photojournalist after 5-year term

 Samy Magdy, The Associated Press

-CAIRO - A prominent Egyptian photojournalist was released after five years in prison and returned home on Monday to hugs from his family and friends, pledging to continue working despite having to spend the nights at a police station nearby.
+CAIRO -- A prominent Egyptian photojournalist was released after five years in prison and returned home Monday to hugs from family and friends, pledging to continue working despite severe restrictions imposed on his movements, including having to spend the nights at a police station nearby.

 His case comes as Egypt, under President Abdel-Fattah el-Sissi, has launched an unprecedented assault on reporters and the media in recent years, imprisoning dozens and occasionally expelling some foreign journalists.

-Shawkan was taking photos at the Rabaa Al-Adawiya Square in Cairo where Muslim Brotherhood supporters had staged a sit-in protest in August 2013 to denounce the ouster and detention weeks earlier by the military of the country's freely elected but divisive Islamist President Mohammed Morsi.
+Shawkan was taking photos at the Rabaa Al-Adawiya Square in Cairo where Muslim Brotherhood supporters were holding a sit-in protest in August 2013 to denounce the ouster and detention weeks earlier by the military of Egypt's freely elected but divisive Islamist President Mohammed Morsi.

 "I was heading out to take photos.
 I come back to my home after five years," Shawkan, 32, told The Associated Press at his home in Cairo's neighbourhood of Fisal, shortly after his release.